-Under the first five years of the FAST Act (FY 2016 to FY 2020), States obligated \$22.72 billion for approximately 23,500 highway safety improvement projects.
+Under the FAST Act (FY 2016 to FY 2020 and extended through FY 2021), States obligated \$22.72 billion for approximately 23,500 highway safety improvement projects.
+In the first year of IIJA (FY 2022), States obligated more than \$5.5 billion to approximately 5,300 highway safety improvement projects.

 Rural and local areas benefit from the HSIP.
-Based on information reported by the States in their 2020 annual HSIP reports, at least 30 percent of the States' HSIP projects are on rural roads representing on average 38 percent of HSIP expenditures.
+Based on information reported by the States in their 2021 annual HSIP reports, at least 30 percent of the States' HSIP projects are on rural roads representing on average 30 percent of HSIP expenditures.
+For rural safety projects, Lane and Roadway Departure accounted for 57 percent of projects, and Intersection projects were 23 percent of the total.
 In addition, 34 States obligated at least 17 percent of the States' HSIP funds for projects on local and Tribal roads, representing on average 10 percent of HSIP expenditures in 2020.

 The HSIP provides resources that allow the States to implement innovations resulting from the latest highway safety research.
 The HSIP often funds new and innovative countermeasures to address high crash locations.
 Once those countermeasures are proven to be effective at reducing fatalities and serious injuries, they are deployed widely across the network via systemic safety improvements and integrated in State design standards and policies and systematically integrated across all projects.
-In 2020, States obligated 38 percent of their HSIP funds for systemic safety improvement projects.
+In 2021, 28 percent of HSIP projects were systemic safety improvement projects.
 These projects, of which there were 1,858 in 2020 totaling \$1.9 billion, included traffic signal improvements such as retiming, backplates and flashing yellow arrow, wrong way driving treatments, clear zone improvements, high friction surface treatments, lighting, pedestrian and traffic calming improvements, rumble strips, and more.

-In FY 2023, the HSIP program will continue to help State, local and Tribal agencies address their safety needs to reduce fatalities and injuries on our Nation's roadways.
-The HSIP continues to provide a platform for State, local and Tribal agencies to advance implementation of the Safe System Approach by making roads safer, as well as to address equity in their data driven safety analysis.
+In FY 2024, the HSIP program will continue to help State, local and Tribal agencies address their safety needs to reduce fatalities and injuries on our Nation's roadways.
+The HSIP continues to provide a platform for State, local and Tribal agencies to advance implementation of the Safe

+System Approach by making roads safer, as well as to address equity in their data driven safety analysis.